 Early Diagnosis and Treatment

 Early diagnosis is crucial for preventing long-term damage from autoimmune eye diseases.
-If you experience any symptoms such as persistent dry eye, eye pain, redness, blurred vision, or double vision, consult an ophthalmologist immediately.
+Also, if you experience any symptoms such as persistent dry eye, eye pain, redness, blurred vision, or double vision, consult an ophthalmologist immediately.
 Prompt diagnosis and treatment can help control inflammation, prevent vision loss, and improve overall outcomes.

 Regular Eye Exams